Tax Credits and Deductions

 Earned Income Tax Credit

-Created in 1975, the EITC has grown into the federal government's largest need-tested antipoverty program that provides cash to workers with low incomes.
-For large families with income below $20,000, the amount of the credit may exceed $6,700.
+Created in 1975, the EITC has grown into the federal government's largest needs-tested antipoverty program.
+It gives workers with low incomes a refundable tax credit.
+The maximum credit provided is roughly $7,800.
+This is for workers with three or more kids and income below $60,000 (for a single filer) or $67,000 (married filing jointly).
 Many states offer their own add-on EITC versions.

 The EITC enjoys widespread support.
 The credit boosts the financial security of working families and increases work incentives.
 Receipt of the EITC does not carry a stigma in contrast to some means-tested public-benefit programs.